aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/itf-14-barcode-customization/itf-14-barcode-border-thickness-customization/_index.md

 gen.Parameters.Barcode.ITF.ItfBorderThickness.Pixels = 15;
 gen.Save($"{path}ITF14BorderSize15Pixels.png", BarCodeImageFormat.Png);
 ```

-In these lines, we set the border thickness to 5 pixels and save the barcode image.
-Then, we change the thickness to 15 pixels and save another image.
-You can adjust the border thickness according to your requirements.

-Congratulations!
-You've successfully customized the border thickness of an ITF-14 barcode using Aspose.BarCode for .NET.
+The first call creates a barcode with a thin 5‑pixel frame, while the second produces a bold 15‑pixel frame.
+Feel free to experiment with other values to match your design guidelines.

+## Common Issues & Troubleshooting
+- **Path not found** – Ensure the folder specified in `path` exists and the application has write permissions.
+- **Border not visible** – Verify that `ItfBorderType` is set to `Frame`; the `Bar` type draws the border as part of the barcode bars, which may appear thinner.
+- **Image is blurry** – Increase the X‑Dimension or generate a higher‑resolution PNG by scaling the image after saving.

+## Frequently Asked Questions (FAQs)

+**Q: What is the ITF‑14 barcode format used for?**
+A: It’s widely adopted for packaging and logistics, allowing retailers to encode a 14‑digit GTIN.

+**Q: Can I customize other visual aspects besides the border?**
+A: Yes, Aspose.BarCode lets you change colors, fonts, background, and even add human‑readable text.

+**Q: Is the library compatible with .NET 6 and later?**
+A: Absolutely – Aspose.BarCode supports .NET Framework, .NET Core, and .NET 5/6+.

+**Q: Are there any limits on border thickness?**
+A: The API accepts any positive integer; however, extremely large values may cause the barcode to exceed standard size specifications.

+**Q: How can I obtain a temporary license for testing?**
+A: You can request one [here](https://purchase.aspose.com/temporary-license/).

 ## Conclusion

-In this tutorial, we've shown you how to modify the border thickness of an ITF-14 barcode using Aspose.BarCode for .NET.
-With the ability to adjust the X-Dimension, border type, and border thickness, you have full control over the appearance of your barcodes.
-This can be a valuable asset for various applications, including product labeling, inventory management, and more.
+You now know how to **customize barcode border** thickness for an ITF‑14 barcode, generate the barcode, and **save barcode PNG** files using Aspose.BarCode for .NET.
+Adjusting the border gives you the flexibility to meet branding or regulatory requirements while keeping the barcode easily scannable.

-If you have any questions or need further assistance, don't hesitate to visit the [Aspose.BarCode for .NET documentation](https://reference.aspose.com/barcode/net/) or reach out to the [Aspose.BarCode support forum](https://forum.aspose.com/c/barcode/13).
+If you need more details, explore the official documentation [Aspose.BarCode for .NET documentation](https://reference.aspose.com/barcode/net/) or ask questions in the community [Aspose.BarCode support forum](https://forum.aspose.com/c/barcode/13).

-## Frequently Asked Questions (FAQs)

-### What is the ITF-14 barcode format used for?
-The ITF-14 barcode format is commonly used for product labeling and inventory management, especially in the retail and logistics industries.

-### Can I customize other aspects of the barcode appearance with Aspose.BarCode for .NET?
-Yes, you can customize various aspects, including colors, fonts, and more.
-Check the documentation for detailed information.
+---

+**Last Updated:** 2026-02-20
-### Is Aspose.BarCode for .NET compatible with all .NET frameworks?
+**Tested With:** Aspose.BarCode 24.11 for .NET
-Aspose.BarCode for .NET is compatible with a wide range of .NET frameworks, making it versatile for different development environments.

-### Are there any limitations to customizing border thickness with ITF-14 barcodes?
-The limitations may vary depending on the specific barcode generation requirements.
-However, Aspose.BarCode provides extensive customization options.

-### How can I obtain a temporary license for Aspose.BarCode for .NET?
-You can get a temporary license from [here](https://purchase.aspose.com/temporary-license/).
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}